kiboschool/course-frontend-web-dev/src/lessons/advanced-javascript/advanced-array-methods-2.md

 A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
 In other words, when we use methods like `map()`, `filter()`, `find()`, etc., the function that we are passing in is a callback function.
 It's "called back" by the method at some point.

-Now, let's move onto the array methods.
+Now, let's move on to the array methods.

 ## 1. some()